Supervision

 I am always happy to hear from students interested in any area of medieval philosophy, philosophy of religion, or some metaphysical issues.

-Currently, my MPhil students work on William James’s ‘will to believe’ argument and on the doctrine of Divine Simplicity.
+Currently, my MPhil and PhD students work on William James’s ‘will to believe’ argument; on Antonius Andreae’s natural philosophy; and on Aquinas’s take on the devil.
 I am also co-supervising a PhD dissertation in Theology on Duns Scotus.

 MPhil theses supervised